-One option gives you the total amount of shares for a post.
+Assuming you have a Facebook Page you can see data, e.g. total shares for a post, right in Facebook.
 You can find this information by going to Insights (located under the search bar of your business page) and selecting Posts from the side bar.

 What Content Is Shared

 But don’t just track shares, also make note of what’s being shared.